marcinwiacek/requestor/readme.md

 what we can, but will have to pay bills and do some other things too)

 # Code is horrible, all should go to the trash, bla, bla, bla
 Yes.
 It's.
-Month ago it was worse, year ago worse than month ago and tomorrow will be / can be better.
+Month ago it was worse, year ago even worse than month ago and tomorrow will be better.

-Do you feel better with these knowledge?
+Do you feel better with these statement and knowledge?

-I strongly believe, that normally you start from something horrible / small & improve it as long as required (Android 1.0, Windows 1.0 or even iOS 1.0 were not excellent, but without them we would not see current versions).
+I strongly believe, that normally you start from something horrible/small & improve it as long as required (Android 1.0, Windows 1.0 or even iOS 1.0 were not excellent, but without them we would not see current versions).
 During this process you get experience, users and maybe also time and sponsors.
-It accelerates things till we moment, when we see snowball effect.
+It accelerates doing things and in some moment you can see snowball effect.
 If you're not patient, write & propose something better or shut up and allow big boys to work.

 # I want this and this function